To rename factor levels using

 - Reading SAS Files in R with Haven & sas7dbat

 Now, we have the data frame called

 data.
 If we want to get information about the variables in the data frame we can use the

-In the image above, we it is clear that we have a data frame containing 5 columns (i.e., variables).
-Notice that the first column probably is the index column but we will leave it like this.
-Of particular interest, for this post we can see that we have one column with a categorical variable called “TrialType”.
+In the image above, we clearly have a data frame containing five columns (i.e., variables).
+Notice that the first column probably is the index column, but we will leave it like this.
+Of particular interest, for this post, we can see that we have one column with a categorical variable called “TrialType”.
 Furthermore, we can see that this variable has two factor levels.